pranav110299/learning-javascript/README.md

 13. Functions : A function is a reusable block of code that groups together a sequence of statements to perform a specific task.

+14. Function declaration :  a function declaration binds a function to a name, or an identifier.